 The Discovery Science Award is awarded to an ASBMB member for distinguished contributions to the field of biochemistry and molecular biology.
 The nominee should demonstrate involvement in research innovation, technology transfer, and communication.
 This award was not be offered in 2021 due to the lack of a sponsor.
-View previous winners
+View previous awardees

 The Bioplatforms Australia Award is awarded to a biochemist or molecular biologist with no more than 7 years postdoctoral experience working in the field of genomics, transcriptomics, proteomics, metabolomics or relevant bioinformatics.
 The award is based on recognition of outstanding research and the potential to carry out independent research.
 Preference is given to those setting up an independent laboratory for the first time.
 This award will not be offered from 2020.
-View previous winners
+View previous awardees